Where I Wanna Be (Donell Jones song)

 "Where I Wanna Be" is a song by American R&B singer Donell Jones.
 It was written and produced by Jones and Kyle West for his same-titled second album (1999).
-Released as the album's fourth and final single, the song charted at number Twenty nine on the US Billboard Hot 100 chart and number two on the Hot R&B/Hip-Hop Songs, marking his second top five hit on the latters chart.
+Released as the album's fourth and final single, the song charted at number Twenty nine on the US Billboard Hot 100 chart and number two on the Hot R&B/Hip-Hop Songs, marking his second top five hit on the latter chart.
 A sequel to the song titled "Where You Are (Is Where I Wanna Be) (Part 2)" appeared on Jones' next album Life Goes On in 2002.
-Also in 2017, singer Mariah Carey sampled the song for her single "I Don't", which featured rapper YG in the fifteen studio album.
+The track has significantly influenced the R&B genre, evident in its widespread sampling by prominent artists.
+Notably, in 2017, singer Mariah Carey incorporated elements of the song into her single "I Don't", featuring rapper YG.